TIBCOSoftware/flogo/docs/content/deployments/kubernetes/kubernetes-demo.md

 weight: 6050
 ---

 This demo scneario will help you get up and running with a Flogo demo on Kubernetes.
 We'll assume you have the following tools installed already.
 If that is not the case, you might want to install them first.
+Our [Getting Started](../../../getting-started/getting-started-cli/) guide walks you through the installation of Go, the Flogo CLI and Go Dep

 * curl
 * golang 1.9+